GaganBehrh/Workout_Website/README.md

 Target Audience: The site will be targeted toward people who are interested to workout, to socialise and keep themselves fit.

 ## User story:
-(a)As a user, I want to be able to Signup up for the membership for the gym.
+1.As a user, I want to be able to Signup up for the membership for the gym.
-(b)As a user , I want to know where are the different centers of gym in Zurich.
+2.As a user , I want to know where are the different centers of gym in Zurich.
-(c)As a user, I want to know what are the different levels of trainings provided by the gym depending on the Intensity level (d)As a user, I want to able to do the workout remotely if I cant go gym (e) As a user, I would like access the social media links for the gym
+3.As a user, I want to know what are the different levels of trainings provided by the gym depending on the Intensity level 4.As a user, I want to able to do the workout remotely if I cant go gym 5.As a user, I would like access the social media links for the gym

 ## Features
 This wesite has three pages overall.